Back to Resources

 When to Choose Zapier: Connecting Cloud Applications

-Zapier's strength lies in orchestrating workflows across multiple business applications.
-The platform walks you through configuration step by step, and the massive app ecosystem of 8,000+ integrations means nearly every business tool you use is already supported:
+Zapier's strength is orchestrating workflows across business applications.
+The platform walks you through configuration step by step, and the 8,000+ app catalog covers nearly every business tool you're likely to use:

-• Marketing teams can sync new leads into their CRM and send notifications to Slack.
+• Marketing teams sync new leads into the CRM and notify sales in Slack.

-• Sales teams can connect their email to CRM to calendar to proposal software.
+• Sales teams connect email to CRM to calendar to proposal software.

-• HR teams can automate employee onboarding across multiple systems.
+• HR teams automate employee onboarding across multiple systems.

-These workflows run in the cloud around the clock, meaning they trigger on schedule or in response to events whether you're working or not.
-If your business depends on automations that run continuously without human intervention, Zapier's cloud-native design addresses that requirement inherently.
+These workflows run in the cloud around the clock — they trigger on schedule or in response to events whether you're working or not.
+If your business depends on automations that run continuously without human intervention, Zapier's cloud-native design is the right fit.

 When to Choose Bardeen: Automating Browser Work

-Bardeen operates directly within your browser, unlocking capabilities that Zapier cannot match.
-Rather than needing API access or third-party services, Bardeen sees the same information you see on your screen and can scrape it, format it, and move it to your spreadsheet or CRM.
-The platform positions itself specifically for go-to-market teams, and its value for real-world use cases becomes apparent quickly:
+Bardeen runs directly inside your browser, which unlocks capabilities Zapier can't reach.
+Instead of needing API access or third-party services, Bardeen sees the same information you see on screen and can scrape it, format it, and move it to your spreadsheet or CRM.
+The platform aims squarely at go-to-market teams:

-• Sales teams can automate LinkedIn research as Bardeen visits profiles, extracts data, and sends it directly to a spreadsheet.
+• Sales reps automate LinkedIn research — Bardeen visits profiles, extracts data, and pushes it directly to a spreadsheet.

-• Product research teams comparing pricing across e-commerce sites no longer spend days copying data between tabs.
+• Product research teams comparing pricing across e-commerce sites stop spending days copying data between tabs.

-• The 500+ pre-built Playbooks let users activate common automations with a single click, and the Magic Box interface builds custom automations from natural language descriptions.
+• 500+ pre-built Playbooks let users activate common automations with one click; the Magic Box interface builds custom automations from natural language descriptions.

 These browser-based capabilities fill a gap that API-driven platforms like Zapier can't reach.